 1989 - May - Border with Austria is opened, and thousands of East Germans escape to the West.
 Communist state in Hungary is dismantled and a transition to a multi-party democracy starts.

 1994 - Former Communists and liberals form coalition following elections.
-Gyula Horn, the leader of the reform Communists, pledges to continue free-market policies.
+Gyula Horn, the leader of the reform Communists, pledges to pursue free-market policies.

-1997 - Referendum endorses joining Nato.
+1997 - Referendum endorses joining Nato, which happens in 1999.
 The European Union decides to open membership talks with Hungary, which begin in 1998.

 1998 - Centre-right coalition under Fidesz leader Viktor Orban elected.

 2001 June - Parliament backs controversial Status Law entitling Hungarians living in Romania, Slovakia, Ukraine, Serbia, Croatia and Slovenia to a special identity document allowing them to work, study and claim health care in Hungary temporarily.

 2002 May - Peter Medgyessy forms new centre-left coalition government in which the Socialist Party partners the liberal Free Democrats.

 2003 April - Referendum overwhelmingly approves Hungary's membership of an enlarged EU.
 However, turnout is only 46%.